 Additionally, an S corporation exists in perpetuity, meaning that even if the owner moves on or dies, the company will carry on.

-Probably the biggest distinction that defines an S corporation, however, is its tax status—they are not subject to double-taxation, and taxes are only filed once a year—unlike C corporations, which are required to file quarterly.
+Probably the biggest distinction that defines an S corporation, however, is its tax status—they are not subject to double-taxation, and taxes are only filed once a year.

 LLC vs. S-Corp: the similarities

-While there are plenty of differences between LLCs and S corps, there are a few ways in which they are similar.
+Before we look at the differences between LLCs and S corps, there are several ways in which they are similar.
 Knowing this will help you understand the differences more easily.

 They each offer limited liability protection.